s2t2/tweet-analysis-2020/app/bot_analysis/NOTES.md

 ## Bot vs Human by Opinion Community

-Figures for the paper (Daily Activity Metrics):
+Figures for the paper (Daily Activity Metrics).

+If you want to differentiate rts from tweets:

 ```sql
 SELECT